 It is the main aim of this course to provide basic knowledge in economic modelling.
-Particularly, the student should be able to analyze market processes and the determinants of market results.
-Furthermore, she should be able to evaluate the effects of economic policy measures on market behavior and propose alternative but more effective policy measures.
-In particular, the student should learn
+In particular, the student should be able to analyze market processes and the determinants of market results.
+Furthermore, she should be able to evaluate the effects of economic policy measures on market behavior and propose alternative, more effective policy measures.
+In particular, the student should learn to apply simple microeconomic concepts,

-- · to apply simple microeconomic concepts, - · to analyze the structure of real world economic phenomena, - to judge the possible effects of economic policy measures on the behavior of economic agents (in simple decision problems), - to possibly suggest alternative policy measures, - to analyze as a participant of a tutorial simple economic problems by solving written exercises and to present the results of the exercises on the blackboard, - practicing to solve the home work in due time. - · to become familiar with the basic literature on microeconomics.
+- to analyze the structure of real world economic phenomena, - to judge the possible effects of economic policy measures on the behavior of economic agents (in simple decision problems), - to suggest alternative policy measures, - to analyze as a participant of a tutorial simple economic problems by solving written exercises and to present the results of the exercises on the blackboard, - · to become familiar with the basic literature on microeconomics.